SiLab-Bonn/Scarce/README.rst

 Windows
 -------
-So far the installation has been tested with Windows 7 64-bit and Anaconda Python 2.7 64-bit.
+This installation has been tested with Windows 7 64-bit and Anaconda Python 2.7 64-bit.

 1. Install the mesh creator gmsh that can be donwloaded here: